bjarne-hansen/nrf24-time-server/README.md

 Several constrained IoT devices are too simple to be connected to the Internet to get the current date/time via NTP.

-This module is a daemon that allows a Raspberry PI, which can easily be connected to the Internet and synchronize date and time using NTP, to publish the current date/time information via a NRF24L01 module.
+This module is a daemon that allows (for example) a Raspberry Pi, which can easily be connected to the Internet and synchronize date and time using NTP, to publish the current date/time information via a NRF24L01 module.

-IoT devices with a NRF24L01 transceiver, that is within range of the Raspberry PI can then listen on the fixed address "DTCLN" and receive the current year, month, day, hour, minute, second.
+IoT devices with a NRF24L01 transceiver, that is within range of the Raspberry PI can then listen on the fixed address "DTCLN" and receive the current year, month, day, hour, minute, second, and weekday.

 Such client may subscribe to the current date/time information on each "reboot", or they may store the date/time information in a RTC and then synchronize periodically to maintain a relatively precise notion of the current time.

-The daemon publishes the current date/time information each 5 seconds per default.
+The date/time daemon publishes the current date/time information every 5 seconds per default.

 The Time Publishing Daemon is written in Python and uses the **pigpiod** deamon that allows easy access to the GPIO pins of the Raspberry PI.
 Please refer to